NordicID/nur_sample_java/README.md

   - Example: $> sh run_sample.sh samples\00_Connection
   - Assumes RXTXcomm.jar found in /usr/share/java/RXTXcomm.jar
   - Assumes librxtxSerial.so found in java library path
+- eclipse IDE can be used also running/debugging
+  - Import all projects to workspace
+  - Might need to fix buildpaths, depending on platform

 ### Updating NurApi.jar
 You can update latest NurApi.jar by running script.